cimo/IpCamera_cp/README.md

 	start_motion_daemon=yes

-5) Save, close file and on linux, open terminal and write:
+5) Save, close the file and on linux, open the terminal and write:

 	sudo mkdir /YOUR_PATH/motion